- What is a Student Account?

 Before the fall semester begins, on-campus returning students pay a room deposit of $200.
 New students pay an enrollment deposit ($400 for students living on campus, $200 for off-campus students).
 Deposits are credited to the student account as a payment towards the fall semester.
-You are not required to pay deposits again for the spring semester, thus, this explains a higher bill for the spring Semester.
+You are not required to pay deposits again for the spring semester, thus, this explains a higher bill for the spring semester.

 13. When will I receive my refund?

 Financial aid refunds are generated automatically once a financial aid overpayment shows on the student account.
 If the student has signed up for direct deposit, the refund will be in the identified bank account three business days after the refund has been processed.
-If the student has not submitted a Direct Deposit Form, a refund check will be mailed to the student's local address within 14 days of receipt of the funds.
+If the student has not submitted a Direct Deposit Form, a refund check will be mailed to the student's mailing address within 14 days of receipt of the funds.

 If you are not enrolled full-time and are expecting a refund from a financial aid overpayment, your refund will be processed the second week of school after schedule adjustment has ended.
-All financial aid refunds are sent to the local address as stated on the Registrar Office's system.
-If a local address is not available, the default address would be the permanent address.
+All financial aid refunds are sent to the mailing address as stated on the Registrar Office's system.
+If a mailing address is not available, the default address would be the permanent address.
 It is the student's responsibility to keep a current address on file with the university in order to receive mailings in a timely manner.
 If an overpayment shows on your account and it is not created by financial aid, the student is required to request a refund by completing a Refund Request Form in the Student Accounts Office.
 If a request is not filed, the overpayment will remain on the account to offset the next semester's costs.

 14. If I have direct deposit set up can you apply my refund to my bank account?